NoahFaundez/Sistema_Dumbo/README.md

 Go to the backend folder in the terminal

-Run `npm install` and `nodemon app.js` to run the server side application
+Run `npm install` and `node app.js` to run the server side application